AnnaLindeberg/AOC23/README.md

 ## Day 24: Never Tell Me The Odds

 A little linear algebra for part 1.
 Probably the same for part 2, but I wouldn't know.

+## Day 22: Sand Slabs

+Came back to this because I failed on a tetris-like problem last year – maybe I could manage this year?!
+Turns out it ended up being a graph problem in the end any way :) Annoyingly, I still have a bug in part 2, even though my method seems to be rather solid (judged by eyeing through a couple of posts in the day's solution thread on reddit).
+The code works on the given input and any graph I can bother myself with coming up with.
+Aaaaaaaaah.
+I give up now.